hpc/charliecloud/doc/ch-run.rst

 in as well.

 The following host files and directories are bind-mounted at the same location in the container.
-These give access to the host's devices and various kernel facilities.
+These give access to the host’s devices and various kernel facilities.
 (Recall that Charliecloud provides minimal isolation and containerized processes are mostly normal unprivileged processes.)
 They cannot be disabled and are required; i.e., they must exist both on host and within